How to remove yourself from data brokers

 Watch for new brokers

-There are two ways to handle data broker removal: do it yourself, or pay a service to do it for you.
+There are two ways to handle data privacy removal: do it yourself, or pay a service to do it for you.
 Both work.
 Here is what each approach actually looks like:

 Aspect Manual Automated Service